support@meisterdrucke.com · 0043 4257 29415

 Cultural Circles

 Vercingetorix goes to Julius Caesar (52 BC) by French School.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 Private Collection / Bridgeman Images